errnesto/eszett/README.md

 ### Styling children

-Since you activly need to add the scope to the classes, you can style children, as you would with plain css, but if you want to pass the scoped classed down you can also do that:
+Since you explictly need to add the scope to all the classes, you can set global styles simply by omitting the sz helpers.

+But if you want to pass the scoped classed down you can also do that:

 ```jsx
 import sz, { scopeName } from "eszett";